Ada-Developers-Academy/daily-curriculum/week1_10.28-11.1/weekly_overview.md

 - Create a directory called `ltp_5_6` and initialize it into a git repo.
 - Complete the two exercises in section 5.6. (saving the files into the `ltp_5_6` dir).
 - Create a `ltp_5_6` repo on Github.com.
-- Push your assigments to Github!
+- Push your assignments to Github!

 ---